-The visual environment, controlled by the Visual Environment Volume override.
-This controls the skybox that you can see through the Camera.
+- The visual environment, controlled by the Visual Environment Volume override.
+This controls the skybox that you can see through the Camera and represents the visual side of the environment lighting.
 With the built-in render pipeline, you customize visual environment lighting settings on a per-Scene basis.
 In contrast, HDRP's Visual Environment uses the Volume framework to smoothly interpolate between different sets of environment lighting settings for your sky (and fog) within the same Scene.

-The Lighting Environment, controlled by the Environment (HDRP) section of the Lighting window.
-This controls the sky that affects Global Illumination.
-It does not use the Volume framework as HDRP's Global Illumination currently only supports one source of environment lighting.
+- The lighting environment, controlled by the Environment (HDRP) section of the Lighting window.
+HDRP uses the lighting environment to calculate indirect ambient lighting for your Scene.
+It does not use the Volume framework as HDRP's indirect ambient lighting currently only supports one source of environment lighting.